mjmeli/ha-duke-energy-gateway/README.md

 This is a custom integration for [Home Assistant](https://www.home-assistant.io/).
 It pulls real-time energy usage from Duke Energy via the Duke Energy Gateway pilot program.

 This integration leverages the [`pyduke-energy`](https://github.com/mjmeli/pyduke-energy) library, also written by me, to pull data.
 This API is _very_ unofficial and may stop working at any time (see [Disclaimer](https://github.com/mjmeli/pyduke-energy#Disclaimer)).

+## IMPORTANT Pre-Requisites!
+(Please Read)
-Also, you are required to have a Duke Energy Gateway connected to your smartmeter for this to work.
+You are required to have a Duke Energy Gateway connected to your smartmeter for this to work.
 This integration does not support any other method of retrieving data (see [Gateway Requirement](https://github.com/mjmeli/pyduke-energy#gateway-requirement)).

 ## Sensors